-Some years ago, a requirement to inter-connect telephone centress in different towns emerged.
-The use of open wire or multi-strand cable for this purpose was unsuitable.
+Some years ago, a requirement to interconnect telephone centres in different towns emerged.
+The use of open-wire or multi-strand cable for this purpose was unsuitable.
 The capacity of each cable (number of simultaneous speech conversations per cable) was too low to make it economically viable, hence the introduction of coaxial cable.
-Until recently, coaxial cable was extensively used to support toll traffic and long distance links.
+Until recently, coaxial cable was extensively used to support toll traffic and long-distance links.

 Coaxial cable is a two-wire conductor with a larger bandwidth than twisted pair cable.
 It is used mainly in television, radio, and Ethernet LAN’s.
 In voice communication systems, each coaxial cable supports approximately 60 speech channels.
 It has a single inner core conductor, which is separated from an outer conductor by an insulator medium, either plastic or mica, that acts as a shield.
 The signal is transmitted on the inner core.
 The entire cable is enclosed in polyurethane to protect it and give it some strength, although bending the cable too sharply damages the insulator which separates the inner core from the shield, thus altering the electrical characteristics of the cable.

-As open wire gave way to better systems, so coaxial cable has given way to others.
-Today, it is being replaced by microwave, satellite or fiber-optic links.
+As open-wire gave way to better systems, so the coaxial cable has given way to others.
+Today, it is being replaced by microwave, satellite or fibre-optic links.
 The problem with coaxial cable is the relatively limited number of speech channels available per cable.
 With the high demands for data communications between computers, increased telephone circuits between cities and countries, not to mention television channels, other mediums have successfully taken over from coaxial cable.
 Some cable TV systems continue to use coaxial cable to supply programming content to subscribers.

 Coaxial cable has the following advantages:

-Optical fibre cable is a transmission medium consisting of a core of pure silica (glass) or plastic, encased in a protective cladding, strengthening material and outer jacket.
+The optical fibre cable is a transmission medium consisting of a core of pure silica (glass) or plastic, encased in a protective cladding, strengthening material and outer jacket.
 Strands of the fibre – thinner than a human hair – are coated with a reflective surface.
-When fibre is used for transmission purposes, digital signals are converted to modulated light using a light transmitter – either a laser or light emitting diode.
+When fibre is used for transmission purposes, digital signals are converted to modulated light using a light transmitter – either a laser or light-emitting diode.
 Light is shown into the strand, travels along the fibre, and is prevented from escaping by the reflective layer.
-Light travels in a fibre at approximately 2/3 the speed of light in a vacuum.
+Light travels in fibre at approximately 2/3 the speed of light in a vacuum.

 There are two types of optical fibre: